EDUCATION OVERVIEW

 SUMMER CULTURAL CAMPS + ARTS PROGRAMS

 We have a full-day camps for ages 5.5-12 and half day programs for Pre Schoolers ages 3-5 and Teen Art Intensives for artists ages 13 -17.
 Programs are taught by professional art educators and teaching artists who lead young artists through themed projects inspired by culture, history, and mediums.
 Young Artists will discover the work of renowned artists, experiment with many different materials, and try new techniques to make their masterpieces.
 Programs include supplies.
-Summer Camp Information will be available in December.

 PRIVATE LESSONS OR PRIVATE SMALL GROUP CLASSES